mollie/SalesforceCommerceCloud/README.md

 1. Clone this repository.
 2. Install npm dependancies `npm install`.
 3. Upload the `cartridges` folder to the WebDav location for cartridges for your Sandbox through CyberDuck or any other WebDAV client.
-4. Add the plugin_mollie and int_mollie cartridges to your cartridge path.
+4. Add the mollie_sfra_chamges, int_mollie_sfra and int_mollie cartridges to your cartridge path.

 # Cartridges